20. Training and Orientation Materials

 At the conclusion of the site visit the team holds exit interviews with the dean of the college, and with the chief executive officer of the institution to review its findings.
 The exit interview with the dean and college administrators of the dean's choosing, completes the site visitation of the college and precedes the exit interview with university administration.
 The exit interview is a critical part of the site visit; therefore, all site team members will attend.
 The exit interview with university administration normally involves the president of the institution and such other administrative officers as the president may choose.
 In the absence of the president, the team meets with his duly authorized representative.
 The dean is usually not present at the interview with the chief executive officer.
 The chair of the team is responsible for developing remarks for the exit interview.
 The team assists in preparing the outline for these remarks, and each member comments on items concerning the sections of the report drafted by the respective member.

-Interactions between the Council and the colleges should have a collegial tone, and be based on mutual trust and a desire to arrive at a full understanding of the current status of the educational program of the college.
+Interactions between the COE site team and the colleges should have a collegial tone, and be based on mutual trust and a desire to arrive at a full understanding of the current status of the educational program of the college.
 The dean and other administrative officers should be knowledgeable in the definitions of the various levels of accreditation status and the impact of the failure to meet one or more of the standards.

 Guidelines for Site Team Visitors to Foreign Veterinary Colleges

 Site team members and AVMA staff are the guests of the host foreign veterinary college.
 Cultures and customs may differ from those in the US and Canada.

 Regarding travel, the host institution is responsible for all expenses.
 However, the COE has established limitations to enable each site team member to understand the process and avoid misunderstandings.
 The following guidelines should be followed.